mattimatti/grunt-doctrine/README.md

 Type: `String`
 Default value: `'/'`

-The destination folder where the code will be generated. `'appName'` will be appended.
+The destination folder where the code will be generated.

 #### options.endpoint